Description

 | Reusable | Yes — clean and reposition after each use |

-| Compatible render | Ceresit CT60 Visage 0.5 mm acrylic render |
+| Compatible Render | Ceresit CT60 Visage 0.5 mm acrylic render |

-| Required primer | Ceresit CT 16 quartz primer |
+| Required Primer | Ceresit CT 16 quartz primer |

-| Optional sealer | Atlas Bejca (extends maintenance-free interval to 8–12 years) |
+| Optional Sealer | Atlas Bejca (extends maintenance-free interval to 8–12 years) |

-| Application temperature | +5 °C to +25 °C (governed by render curing conditions) |
+| Application Temperature | +5 °C to +25 °C (governed by render curing conditions) |

-| Compatible substrates | EWI basecoat (EPS / mineral wool), concrete, cement plaster, gypsum, masonry |
+| Compatible Substrates | EWI basecoat (EPS / mineral wool), concrete, cement plaster, gypsum, masonry |

-| Available Visage colours | 12 factory-mixed shades (Hawaii Cream, Ravenna Red, Java Graphite, and 9 others) |
+| Available Visage Colours | 12 factory-mixed shades |

 Installation Notes — Pattern Alignment, Peel Timing, and Stencil Care